aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/rotate-change-the-position-and-connect-sub-shapes/_index.md

 ### **Connect Sub-shapes Programming Sample**
 Use the following code in your .NET application to connect the sub-shapes of two different group shapes using Aspose.Diagram for .NET.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Shapes-ConnectVisioSubShapes-ConnectVisioSubShapes.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Shapes-ConnectVisioSubShapes-ConnectVisioSubShapes.cs" >}}
 ## **Get the Shapes Connected to a Particular Shape**
 [Add and Connect Visio Shapes](https://docs.aspose.com/diagram/net/add-retrieve-copy-and-read-visio-shape-data/) explains how to add a shape and connect it to other shapes in Microsoft Visio diagrams using Aspose.Diagram for .NET.
 It is also possible to find shapes that are connected to a specific shape.